alphagov/govuk-docker/docs/DECISIONS.md

 ### cli-buildthis

 Sometimes it's necessary to (re)build the image for a specific service.
 This could be due to a new version of the language used by the service, or other iterations of its Dockerfile.
-Using [cli-exists](#cli-exists), this can be written as `gd build my_service-default`.
+Using [cli-exists](#cli-exists), this can be written as `gd build my_service-lite`.
 Although this is supported by [make-setup](#make-setup), which covers all services, it can also take a long time to run.
 If the changes were pulled en-masse, it may also be unclear which service images need (re)building, or the developer may simply forget they need to do this, or defer (re)building until the point of use.
 For these reasons, it may be necessary to (re)build an image at the point of use i.e. when trying to run a service command.
 In order to support this, and using [docker-stacks](#docker-stacks), **govuk-docker CLI extends docker-compose with a `build` command that automatically infers the service image to (re)build, using the default stack** for the service.

 ### cli-env